 6. The Wars included one of the bloodiest battles ever fought on English soil.

-Despite dragging on more than 30 years, the Wars of the Roses only amounted to a few months of actual fighting and less than 20 significant battles.
+Despite dragging on for more than 30 years, the Wars of the Roses only amounted to a few months of actual fighting and less than 20 significant battles.
 The most gruesome of these came in March 1461, when the Yorkist forces of Edward IV met Margaret of Anjou’s Lancastrians near the village of Towton.
-The ensuing battle, fought amidst a blinding snowstorm, may have involved as many as 80,000 men.
+The ensuing, battle fought amidst a blinding snowstorm, may have involved as many as 80,000 men.
 The two sides began by exchanging punishing volleys of arrows before clashing in fierce hand-to-hand combat.
 The fighting went on for 10 exhausting hours—contemporary chroniclers claimed a nearby river ran red with blood—but the Yorkists eventually routed the Lancastrians, allowing Edward IV to tighten his grip on the throne.
-While estimates of casualties at the Battle of Towton vary, it may have claimed as many as 40,000 lives—more than in any battle ever fought in Britain.
+While estimates of casualties at the Battle of Towton vary, it may have claimed as many as 40,000 lives—more than in any other battle fought in Britain.

 7. Many key figures switched allegiances over the course of the conflict.